Best Mem Alternatives in 2026

 The standout feature is Components.
 Think of them as templates you can reuse across your notes.
 Writing a book review?
 Create a component with fields for author, key takeaways, and quotes.
 Meeting notes?
 Build a component with attendees, action items, and decisions.
 This structure helps you develop actual systems around your thinking, not just dump everything into an unorganized pile.

-Best for: Content creators using AI in their writing workflow.
-People who've bought into the Second Brain methodology.
-Anyone frustrated by Mem's lack of structural organization.
+Content creators using AI in their writing workflow.
+People building a Second Brain who need structured templates.
+Desktop-heavy users who do most thinking at their computer.
+Anyone frustrated by Mem's lack of customization.

+Multiple AI models (Gemini, Claude, Llama).
+Markdown export for portability.
+Desktop-only limits integration options compared to web-based tools.
 Dan Koe (one of the Kortex team) regularly shares his setup and how he uses it to crank out content with AI.
-If you're desktop-focused and creating stuff, this is a solid pick.

 Kortex logo